 The 2019 Faculty & Staff Award winners have distinguished themselves in their teaching and service to the students of Fort Lewis College.
-Each winner will be acknowledged at the Employee Recognition Reception on April 29 at 3:30 p.m. in the Student Union Ballroom.
+Each winner was acknowledged at the Employee Recognition Reception on April 29 at 3:30 p.m. in the Student Union Ballroom by their colleagues and President Tom Stritikus.

 Deborah Walker, Alice Admire Outstanding Teaching Award